syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Run the application and touch the header cell to sort the data and the following output will be displayed:
+Run the application and touch the header cell to sort the data and the following output will be displayed.

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img4.png)

-Sorting can also be configured by adding the column to the [SfDataGrid.SortColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortColumnDescriptions.html) collection as follows:
+Sorting can also be configured by adding the column to the [SfDataGrid.SortColumnDescriptions](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SortColumnDescriptions.html) collection as follows.

 {% tabs %}
 {% highlight xaml %}